 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$189 — EARLY BIRD base price for registration to the 2020 CWW and access to all workshops, all day on October 10, 2020.
-As of October 2019, registration is now OPEN.
+$189 — EARLY BIRD base price for registration to the 2021 CWW and access to all workshops, all days.
+(You also get 10 additional free pre-recorded webinars on writing and publishing.)
+As of early 2021, registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents or editors in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
-If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
-Here are four quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
+If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals.
+There is no limit.
+Here are quick testimonials regarding writers who have signed with literary agents after pitching them at prior Writing Day Workshops events.
 (Our bigger, growing list of success storiescan be seen here.)

 “I signed novelist Kathleen McInnis after meeting her

-- Memoir, literary fiction, commercial/mainstream fiction, historical fiction: Faculty member Jennifer Handford, a published author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+Mystery, thriller, general fiction, literary fiction, science fiction, fantasy, romance, women’s fiction: Faculty member Tara Bailey, a writing coach and author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.

-- General/mainstream fiction, literary fiction, contemporary fiction, mysteries, biography and memoir, self-help, religion and spirituality: Faculty member Eva Talmadge, a former literary agent turned freelance editor, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
+Young adult fiction (any kind or genre): Faculty member Julie Eshbaugh, an author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.

-- Science fiction and fantasy: Faculty member E.J.
-Wenstrom, a published author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you for at least 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.=
+Speculative fiction of all kind (fantasy / science fiction / horror) across adult or young adult: Faculty member E.J.
+Wenstrom, an author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.

 How to pay/register — Registration is now open.
-Reach out to workshop organizer Chuck Sambuchino via email: email@example.com, and he will provide specific instructions for payment and registration to get you a reserved seat at the event.
-Payment is by either PayPal or check.
-Because Chuck plans different workshops, make sure you note that you’re inquiring about the Chesapeake/DC workshop specifically.
+Reach out to workshop organizer Brian Klems via email: WDWconference@gmail.com, and he will provide specific instructions for payment and registration to get you a reserved seat at the event.
+Payment is by PayPal or check or credit card.
+Because Brian plans different workshops, make sure you note that you’re inquiring about the Chesapeake/DC workshop specifically.

 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.